nandakishoresr8477/AI-Fluency-Training--7376251CS306-/README.md

 ## Structure

-- **Day1** — Chatbot vs rule-based workflow vs AI agent comparison (course fee scenario)
+- **Day 1** — Chatbot vs rule-based workflow vs AI agent comparison (course fee scenario)
-- **Day1 Task** — Same comparison on a different scenario (library book fines), with output screenshots and a written analysis
+- **TaskDay1** — Same comparison on a different scenario (library book fines), with output screenshots and a written analysis

 ## How to run